SKZBadHabit/MMDactyl/README.md

 - **Wiring Plan Completion**: Finalizing the wiring plan to optimize functionality and ease of assembly.
 - **Display Enhancements**: Introducing additional display functionalities such as weather updates and keyboard status indicators./ for now only one option
 - **Design Cleanup**: Refining the lasercut files to streamline production and enhance aesthetics.
-- **Layer Expansion**: Implementing additional layers to accommodate diverse user preferences and workflows.
+- **Layer Expansion**: Implementing additional layers to accommodate diverse user preferences and workflows. --> stopped no need for my personal usage for now
 - **Energy Management**: Introducing hibernation and energy-saving features to extend battery life and optimize power consumption. /started nearly finished - CPU reducing and Display clearing --> Missing wireless on/off
 - **Data Expansion**: Further expanding data management capabilities, including key counter functionalities and customizable settings. --> Key counter implemented customizable settings planed (Keyboard layout definition over file (perhaps))